A new Gaia census of OB associations within 1 kpc: Comparison with other catalogues

 A contrast between the overdensities of our OB stars within 1 kpc and the young, high-quality and compact OCs from \citet{HuntReffert2024} was already performed in \citetalias{Quintana2025}.
 Here we go further by directly comparing two clustered populations.
 The crossmatch between our OB association members and the 211,300 star cluster members within 1 kpc from \citet{HuntReffert2024} is displayed in Table \ref{CompCatalogues}, with nearly half our OB association members found in the clusters from \citet{HuntReffert2024}.

 The strong overlap between our two catalogues encourages us to exploit these star clusters in order to derive another age estimate for our OB associations, since \citet{HuntReffert2024} calculated isochronal ages for their star clusters.
-To do so, we have restricted the list of star clusters to the high-quality ones as defined in \citet{HuntReffert2023,HuntReffert2024}, i.e. those with astrometric signal-to-noise ratio larger than 5$\sigma$ and with a median CMD class, $Q_{\rm CMD}$, larger than 0.5.
+To do so, we have restricted the list of star clusters to the high-quality ones as defined in \citet{HuntReffert2023,HuntReffert2024}, i.e. those with astrometric signal-to-noise ratio larger than 5$\sigma$ and with a median colour-magnitude diagram (CMD) class, $Q_{\rm CMD}$, larger than 0.5.
 Here, however, we only apply the second condition on clusters older than 20 Myr: as mentioned in \citet{QuintanaHuntParul2025}, differential reddening broadens the CMD of the youngest clusters because many of them are still embedded within their natal gas, therefore it is better to relax the constraint on $Q_{\rm CMD}$ for them.

-Table \ref{TableOC} shows the relation between our 57 OB associations and their related OCs from \citet{HuntReffert2024}, indicating the level of overlap as well as the age of the related OCs and displaying the range of ages spanned by the OCs in case there were several corresponding one.
-We notice some cases where this range is too large for the OCs to be related together (e.g. Cep-Her 1, Sco OB3, Cam OB1a, Cyg OB10b).
-Contrariwise, some ages are consistent with the physical age spread observed in OB associations, such as Sco-Cen 2, Vela OB2a, Per OB2, Ori OB1b, Sge OB1, Cep OB3 and Vela OB6.
-Examples of estimated ages with this method aligning weel with litterature values are Ori OB1 (4--13 Myr compared with 1--12 Myr in \citealt{Bally2008,Briceno2019,Sanchez2024}), Vela OB2a (5--17 Myr compared with 13--24 Myr in \citealt{Armstrong2022,Kerr2023}), Cyg OB7 (4--25 Myr compared with $\sim$13 Myr in \citealt{Uyaniker2001}), as well as Cep-Her 2 and Cep OB3 (27 Myr and 4--5 Myr compared with $\sim$29 Myr and $\sim$3 Myr in \citealt{Kerr2023}).
+Table \ref{TableOC} shows the relation between our 56 OB associations and their related OCs from \citet{HuntReffert2024}, indicating the level of overlap as well as the age of the related OCs and displaying the range of ages spanned by the OCs in case there were several corresponding one.
+We notice some cases where this range is too large for the OCs to be related together (e.g. Her OB1a, Sco OB3 and Cyg OB10a).
+Contrariwise, some ages are consistent with the physical age spread observed in OB associations, such as Sco-Cen 1, Vela OB2, Per OB2, Ori OB1b, Sge OB1, Cep OB3 and Vela OB6.
+Examples of estimated ages with this method aligning well with litterature values are Ori OB1b (4--13 Myr compared with 1--12 Myr in \citealt{Bally2008,Briceno2019,Sanchez2024}), Cyg OB7 (4--25 Myr compared with $\sim$13 Myr in \citealt{Uyaniker2001}), Cep OB2 (6 Myr compared with 3--16 Myr in \citealt{Szilagyi2023} as well as Her OB1b and Cep OB3 (27 Myr and 4--5 Myr compared with $\sim$29 Myr for Cep-Her and $\sim$3 Myr in \citealt{Kerr2023}).
 Nevertheless, there are also several examples of OB associations whose ages are over-estimated with this method, such as Per OB3 and Lac OB1 (respectively $\sim$122 Myr and $\sim$28 Myr compared with $\sim$58 Myr and $\sim$10 Myr in \citealt{Kerr2023}).